Sameer-13/Micropython-Arducam-ESP32-S3-DevKitC-1/README.md

-# Arducam Mini 5MP Plus (OV5642) MicroPython Driver
+# Arducam Mini Plus MicroPython Driver

-A MicroPython driver for the Arducam Mini 5MP Plus camera module (OV5642) on ESP32-S3 DevKitC-1.
+A MicroPython driver for the Arducam Mini Plus camera module (OV5642 or OV2640) on ESP32-S3 DevKitC-1.

 ## Hardware Requirements

 - ESP32-S3 DevKitC-1
-- Arducam Mini 5MP Plus (OV5642)
+- Arducam Mini Plus (OV5642 or OV2640)

+Note: The example code have been tested on the OV5642 module

 ## Wiring